 It is also important to note that most of the data that led to the construction of the forested and deforested food webs came from simple diet studies of kelp forest consumers.
 In most cases, researchers merely described the variety of prey species eaten, occasionally adding additional information regarding relative importance of individual prey items to the diet (generally based on percent frequency or volume in gut contents).
-Experimental data on the effect of predators on prey exist only for certain conspicuous predator-prey interactions (e.g. Bernstein and Jung 1979, Schmitt 1982, Cowen 1983, Watanabe 1984b, Anderson 2001).
-Furthermore, large-scale deforestation of mainland giant kelp forests off Point Loma and Palos Verdes during the 1950's and 60's clearly identified sea urchin grazing as an important trophic linkage in southern California giant kelp forests (North and Hubbs 1968, North and Pearse 1970, North 1971).
-Episodic mass mortalities of giant kelp due to grazing by amphipods, gastropods and holdfastboring isopods also helped to identify these taxa as having potentially strong roles in this system (North 1971, Leighton 1971, Tegner and Dayton 1987, Graham 2002).
-Yet, few studies have actually attempted to quantify energy flow or the strength of any given interaction relative to any other.
-Recently, Sala and Graham (2002) used laboratory feeding trials and field surveys to determine the relative impact of 45 species of kelp forest herbivores (sea urchins, amphipods, isopods, gastropods) on the survival of giant kelp microscopic stages.
-In the end, they failed to identify any single species as 'keystone' (sensu Paine 1969), finding instead that many different species had the potential to have strong impacts on giant kelp recruitment.
+Experimental data on the effect of predators on prey exist only for certain conspicuous predator-prey interactions [for example, see Bernstein and Jung (1979), Schmitt (1982), Cowen (1983), Watanabe (1984b), and Anderson (2001)].
+Furthermore, large-scale deforestation of mainland giant kelp forests off Point Loma and Palos Verdes during the 1950s and 1960s clearly identified sea urchin grazing as an important trophic linkage in Southern California giant kelp forests (North and Hubbs 1968; North and Pearse 1970; North 1971).
+Episodic mass mortalities of giant kelp due to grazing by amphipods, gastropods, and holdfast-boring isopods also helped to identify these taxa as having potentially strong roles in this system (North 1971; Leighton 1971; Tegner and Dayton 1987; Graham 2002).
+Few studies, though, have actually attempted to quantify energy flow or the strength of any given interaction relative to any other.
+Recently, Sala and Graham (2002) used laboratory feeding trials and field surveys to determine the relative impact of 45 species of kelp forest herbivores (sea urchins, amphipods, isopods, and gastropods) on the survival of giant kelp microscopic stages.
+In the end, they failed to identify any single species as keystone (sensu Paine 1969), finding instead that many different species had the potential to have strong impacts on giant kelp recruitment.

 Still, it is unclear whether such strong impacts reflect important trophic interactions.

 With the addition of species abundance and biomass data, the forested-deforested comparisons will facilitate the quantification of more tangible impacts of kelp loss from the system.
 It is currently impossible to quantify with any degree of certainty the potentially large decreases in secondary productivity that likely accompanied localized deforestation.
-Such studies will require (1) long-term abundance and biomass data for multiple southern California giant kelp forests, (2) an understanding of the rate of energy flow through the numerous trophic conduits, and (3) long-term manipulations of kelp biomass over broad spatial scales.
+Such studies will require (a) long-term abundance and biomass data for multiple Southern California giant kelp forests, (b) an understanding of the rate of energy flow through the numerous trophic conduits, and (c) long-term manipulations of kelp biomass over broad spatial scales.
 At present, few tools are available for tracking energy flow through complex food webs.
-The application of carbon and nitrogen stable isotopes to studying trophic interactions in algal-based marine ecosystems has been limited to just a few systems (Arctic - Dunton and Schell 1987; Aleutian islands - Duggins et al. 1989; Gulf of Alaska - Hobson et al. 1994; Southern Ocean - Kachler et al. 2000; Mediterranean - Pinnegar and Polunin 2000), all of which had far less species diversity than CINP kelp forests.
-Still, such techniques in conjunction with long-term biomass and abundance data and numerical food web modeling (e.g. ECOPATH) may be useful in examining the relative importance of habitat provision, energy flow and species interactions in regulating the productivity of this system.
-Ultimately, a better understanding of the role of deforestation in driving changes kelp forest diversity and productivity will require field manipulations of the abundance of various energy and habitat producing taxa.
+The application of carbon and nitrogen stable isotopes to studying trophic interactions in algal based marine ecosystems has been limited to just a few systems [Arctic (Dunton and Schell 1987), Aleutian Islands (Duggins and others 1989), Gulf of Alaska (Hobson and others 1994), Southern Ocean (Kaehler and others 2000), and Mediterranean (Pinnegar and Polunin 2000)], all of which had far less species diversity than do CINP kelp forests.
+Still, such techniques in conjunction with long-term biomass and abundance data and numerical food-web modeling (for example, Ecopath) may be useful in examining the relative importance of habitat provision, energy flow, and species interactions in regulating the productivity of this system.
+Ultimately, a better understanding of the role of deforestation in driving changes to kelp forest diversity and productivity will require field manipulations of the abundance of various energy and habitat producing taxa.